DataDink/webtini/README.md

 It's sort of a loosely related collection of extensions that exist until a W3C standard replaces them.
 *-- just filling in the gaps*

+> ![WARN]
+> Nothing is fully documented or tested yet.
+Use at your own risk.

 ## Quick Start
 ```html